If you're self employed, the State Custodians Self Employed Home Loan could be a solution for you

 - You must be at least 18 years old

-- You can supply your driver’s licence, Medicare card or Australian passport > - You must have an ABN that has been registered for a minimum of 2 years and been registered for GST for a minimum of 1 > year. > - If you currently have bad credit or receive Centrelink income as your primary source of income, it’s advisable that > you speak to State Custodians regarding your options and eligibility
+- You can supply your driver’s licence, Medicare card or Australian passport

+- You must have an ABN that has been registered for a minimum of two years and been registered for GST for a minimum of one year.

+- If you currently have bad credit or receive Centrelink income as your primary source of income, it’s advisable that you speak to State Custodians regarding your options and eligibility

 - Personal information - this is to start your application with State Custodians.